jim-easterbrook/Photini/src/doc/manual/descriptive_metadata.rst

 You may prefer to leave the title and keywords fields blank.

 The ``Title / Object name`` field has an optional spell checker, enabled with the ``Spelling`` menu.
-The word "Gontier" is not in the British English dictionary, as indicated by the red underlining.
+The word "Château-Gontier" is not in the British English dictionary, as indicated by the red underlining.
 Right-clicking on a misspelled word shows a list of suggested alternatives, one of which can be chosen by clicking on it.

 .. image:: ../images/screenshot_10.png